lrheault/polmeth2020/_pages/home.md

 excerpt: <br/>
 ---

-<h2>COVID-19 Situation</h2>
+<h2>COVID-19 Update (March 13)</h2>

-Many institutions recommended their faculty and students to avoid travel, which creates a great deal of uncertainty regarding academic events.
-As a consequence, the proposal submission deadline for PolMeth is now extended to April 3.
-If there are concerns about the feasibility of a summer conference due to the ongoing coronavirus (COVID-19) outbreak, we will advise participants before the registration period starts.
+The coronavirus disease (COVID-19) outbreak has an impact on the planning of the annual meeting of the Society for Political Methodology.
+The response to the outbreak is evolving rapidly, and many universities have imposed travel restrictions on faculty and students.

+For now, the proposal submission deadline for PolMeth XXXVII is extended to April 3.
+We initially aimed for an early submission deadline this year, with the objective of giving participants as much time as possible to make their travel plans.
+Needless to say, the recent developments have disrupted that schedule.

+We are currently monitoring the impact of the outbreak on other academic events planned for the summer.
+We will make sure to inform participants on the status of the conference before the registration period starts, and will post updates on this website as they become available.

 <h2>PolMeth XXXVII at the University of Toronto</h2>